-Almost everyone has a weather widget on his or her home screen, either just out of sheer habit of wanting to know whether rain is on the horizon, or keeping an eye out for those sunny weekends.
-Here are five weather widgets that we’ve tested out and want to show you.
+Almost everyone has a weather widget on their home screen, either just out of sheer habit of wanting to know whether rain is on the horizon, or for keeping an eye out for those sunny weekends.
+Here are the five best weather widgets for Android.

 Eye in the Sky Weather

 Eye in the Sky Weather is a very clear and clean app in its design.
 The widgets are available in four different sizes, from a minimalist view up to a five-day prediction.
 With a tap of the finger on the current day’s forecast, it opens up more information including wind speed, air pressure, humidity, current and forecasted temperature, and a prediction for the next five days.

 A nice little addition is the icon set within the app, boasting 14 different icons.
 The predictive accuracy of forecast is within a few degrees of the “real” temperature, but with anything weather related, it’s a lot of guessing and predictions.

 This weather widget displays the current weather information in very simple and minimalistic approach as well.
 1Weather also has some pretty eye-catching animated weather icons and a background that you can customize with different colors and images.
 The six different pages on the widget give detailed information on precipitation, temperature, wind speed, and UV index as well.

 As with the previous app, with a tap of your finger you can open up a detailed view of the forecast for the next few days.
 One of the nicer additions, the circular widget as seen above, provides most of the information that you need on the fly in a compact method.